 Burns to Children

-An intraosseous line is one in which the IV catheter is placed into the bone of the anterior tibial plateau, the medial malleolus or the anterior iliac crest of the child’s lower extremities.
-These methods can offset the large amount of fluid being lost from the area of the burn.
+An intraosseous line is when the IV catheter is placed into the bone of the anterior tibial plateau, the medial malleolus, or the anterior iliac crest of the child’s lower extremities.
+These methods can offset a large amount of fluid being lost from the area of the burn.
 Fluid losses tend to be greater in children because they have a small ratio of body weight to total body surface area.

-When a child is becoming dehydrated, signs such as low urine output and low blood pressure don’t show up until the child has lost at least 25 percent of their total fluid volume.
-Rapid heartbeat may be the only sign of impending serious dehydration.
+When a child is becoming dehydrated, signs such as low urine output and low blood pressure don’t show up until they have lost at least 25 percent of their total fluid volume.
+The rapid heartbeat may be the only sign of impending serious dehydration.
 Even so, the child should have a catheter placed so that urine volume can be measured.

 Inhalation injuries are dangerous to children.
-The mortality rate of a child with an ordinary burn is about 1-2 percent but with an inhalation injury, the death rate rises dramatically to 40 percent.
+The mortality rate with an ordinary burn is about 1-2 percent, but with an inhalation injury, the death rate rises dramatically to 40 percent.
 Using a hundred percent oxygen in cases of suspected inhalation injury is strongly advised.

 Burn injuries raise the metabolic rate of children dramatically.
 They can lose body mass from soft tissue and muscles at a high rate after a burn because the body needs those sources to burn calories for fuel.
-The greater the area of burn, the higher is the degree of hypermetabolism.
-Oxygen is rapidly used up in the body and there is loss of protein, fat and sugar stores.
+The greater the area of the burn, the higher is the degree of hypermetabolism.
+Oxygen is rapidly used up in the body, and there is a loss of protein, fat, and sugar stores.
 It can take up to six months to restore normal metabolism after a severe burn.

-In order to stop the loss of lean body mass, things such as growth hormone, insulin, insulin-like growth factor and anabolic steroids are given to counteract what’s going on in the burn process.
+To stop the loss of lean body mass, things such as growth hormone, insulin, insulin-like growth factor, and anabolic steroids are given to counteract what’s going on in the burn process.

-Children can lose body temperature faster than adults and care must be taken to reduce the amount of body heat lost during resuscitation.
-In addition, they need nutritional support through enteral feedings primarily.
-Enteral feedings are given using a tube that is passed from the nose through the esophagus and into the stomach.
+Children can lose body temperature faster than adults, and care must be taken to reduce the amount of body heat lost during resuscitation.
+They also need nutritional support through enteral feedings primarily.
+Enteral feedings are given using a tube passed from the nose through the esophagus and into the stomach.
 This can feed the patient as he or she heals from the burn.
 Care must be taken not to overfeed as things like abdominal pain and diarrhea can develop.